shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 ![Flow Builder trigger](../../../../../.gitbook/assets/flow-builder-triggers-list.png)

-Well done, you are successfully created your custom action in Backend in PHP.
-Now we can choose the new event in the Flow Builder triggers list, see the new action after setting the trigger for new flow.
+Well done, you have successfully created your custom action in Backend in PHP.
+Now, you can choose the new event in the Flow Builder triggers list and see the new action after setting the trigger for the new flow.

 {% hint style="info" %}
   This functionality is available starting with Shopware 6.4.6.0